 Our wide range of TA qualifications, in order of commitment required, includes:

-and/or professional life recognised.
-The great thing about our professional qualifications* is that they allow you to progress through them – you can start with one outcome in mind and then choose to carry
+The great thing about our approach to professional qualifications is that they allow you to progress through them – you can start with one outcome in mind and then choose to carry

 TA Proficiency Awards

-include, for instance, an analysis using TA ideas of their relationships in the classroom or family.
+include, for instance, an analysis using TA ideas of their relationships in the classroom, family, or at work.
 They need to do this for six different TA concepts (e.g. ego states, strokes, psychological games).
 It is then assessed

 by an experienced TA practitioner and the candidate receives a certificate and badge, usually at a celebratory Award Ceremony.
 Anyone can provide the teaching for TAPA students of any age, making it a valuable addition to